CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 For differnt rendering effect, I am analyzing the change of performance based on the render time / total time ratio, which is extracted from Chrome profiling.
-Here it shows 1. the sphere model consumes improves the costs by scissor test; 2. as number of lights increases, the the percentage of the time consumed by GPU rendering increases for all effects; for non-debug mode, adding shadhing effects does not significantly increases the time; and apprarently rendering significantly increases the time than pure debugging visualization.
+Here it shows 1. the sphere model consumes improves the costs by scissor test; 2. as number of lights increases, the the percentage of the time consumed by GPU rendering increases for all effects; for non-debug mode, adding shading effects does not significantly increases the time; and apprarently rendering significantly increases the time than pure debugging visualization.
 The spherical proxy renders the natural range of lights and saved wasted fragements by scissor squares, this helps with the improvement.
 As number of lights increases, the GPU becomes more saturated and more dominant in the overll computation time percentage, this also suggests that optimization techniques